Elmifarah1/retail-demand-forecasting/README.md

 From the analysis, I found that:

     •	Sales followed consistent weekly and seasonal cycles
-	•	Families like GROCERY I, BEVERAGES, and BREAD/BAKERY were top performers
+	•	Families like GROCERY, BEVERAGES, and BREAD/BAKERY were top performers
 	•	Promotions had a positive effect, though it varied by product and store
 	•	Sales consistently spiked in December due to holiday demand